01 of 10

-This is the only really tricky bit.
-Pull the ends of the twine forward (away from you), loop it around the front of the chicken and over the wings.
-Then, flip the chicken upside down so that the neck is now facing you, keeping the twine pulled tight.Continue to 7 of 9 below.
+This is the only really tricky part of trussing a chicken.
+Pull the ends of the twine away from you, wrapping them over the wings and around the front of the chicken; criss-cross the strings.
+Then, flip the chicken upside down so that the neck is now facing you, keeping the twine pulled tight.Continue to 7 of 10 below.

 Secure the Twine and Tie a Knot